dcreemer/flipdot/README.md

 ## Develop

 See the `demo.py` file for examples, but in general, anything that can be written to a Python Imaging Library 1-bit image can be sent to the display.
+The code should be fine on Python 2.7.X and Python 3.6.X.

 ### License